 Candida is a type of yeast.
 Small amounts of this yeast live harmlessly on and inside the body.
-However, certain factors can cause the yeast to multiply out of control, resulting in a Candida infection.
+However, certain factors can cause an overgrowth of Candida, leading to an infection.

 This article describes what Candida is and outlines the different types of Candida infection, or overgrowth, along with their associated symptoms.

 Then, we explore the many treatment options.